 If there are any questions please contact the TCST Head Swim Coach: Matt Reed at mreed@alymca.org

 We take safe sports seriously at our YMCA.
 Chris Shea, the Y’s Executive Director of Youth Development, oversees all youth sports and safe sport programs.
-Matt Reed is our TCST Safe Sport Coordinator.
-You can contact him at mreed@alymca.org.
+Louise Tirabassi is our TCST Safe Sport Coordinator.
+You can contact her at ltirabassi@alymca.org.

 Mission.
 The YMCA of Auburn-Lewiston is a character-building organization dedicated to strengthening Christian principles of caring, honesty, respect, and responsibility through programs that build healthy spirit, mind, and body for everyone regardless of ability to pay.